strongbrewio/strongbrewio.github.io/_posts/2018-04-13-do-we-really-need-redux.md

 ---
 layout: post
-title: Do we really need Redux
+title: Do we really need Redux or @ngrx/store
 published: true
 description: This article explains the cases when Redux is a good idea or when it is overkill for your application
 author: brechtbilliet